Algorithmic constructions of relative train track maps and CTs

-In this section we record some properties of $\AS(f)$ and $\CS(f)$ including the fact that $\AS(f)$ and $\CS(f)$ are naturally isomorphic $G$-graphs.
-Recall from the construction of $\CS(f)$ that its principal vertices correspond bijectively to principal vertices in $G$.
-We use the same name (usually $v$) for corresponding principal vertices.
+In this section we record some properties of $\AS_N(f)$.
 We defined the term {\it core} of a $\Sigma$-graph $H$ in Section~\ref{s:stallings}.
 The {\it weak core of $H$} is the union of all properly immersed lines in $H$. $H$ is {\it weakly core} if it is its own weak core.
-We say that $H$ has {\it finite type} if it is the union of a finite graph and finitely many rays. \begin{enumerate} \item $\CS(f)$ has finite type and all vertices have valence $\ge 2$.
-In particular, $\CS(f)$ is weakly core.
+We say that $H$ has {\it finite type} if it is the union of a finite graph and finitely many rays.

+\begin{lemma} $\CS_N(f)$ is a $G$-graph of finite type and all vertices have valence $\ge 2$.
+In particular, $\CS_N(f)$ is weakly core. \end{lemma}

-\begin{proof} By construction, $\CS(f)$ has finite type and its non-principal vertices have valence either two or three.
+\begin{proof} By construction, the labeling map $\CS_N(f)\to G$ is an immersion and $\pstallings_N(f)$ has finite type and its non-principal vertices have valence either two or three.
 By \cite[Lemma~4.14]{fh:recognition}, a principal vertex $v$ has at least two fixed directions in $G$, each corresponding to a fixed edge, an edge in $\lin(f)$, or an edge in $\E_f$.
-By construction, each of these edges contributes a direction at $v$ in $\CS(f)$.
+By construction, each of these edges contributes a direction at $v$ in $\CS_N(f)$.
 Thus all principal vertices, and hence all vertices, have valence at least two. \end{proof}